 Accommodations that are easily booked in English tend to be modern, characterless hotels built for Japanese tour groups.
 Gorgeous lobbies and sterile, cookie-cutter rooms are the norm, although more attractive hotels are appearing as Japanese seek out lodging with more personality.
 Guesthouses or pensions are a cheaper and friendlier option, with welcoming owners who strive to impress guests with

 the catch of the day or wild vegetables on the dinner menu.
 Many (but not all) guesthouses have Western-style beds and regular sit-down toilets.
-Although booking in Japanese is the norm, simple English faxes or emails via a website can work, too.
+Although booking in Japanese is the norm, simple emails via a website can work, too.
 Although you might not normally consider one, a youth hostel is also a decent alternative in Hokkaido, both for price and for the sense of spirit and camaraderie that you will not find in the more sterile hotels.
 However, some do not allow male-female couples to sleep in the same room.
 Hostels in towns and cities are usually clean and modern, and in the national parks, although in older buildings, they can be excellent touring bases.